 |

-first of many times.
-I have been trying out quite a few things
+and read the first of many times.
+I have been trying out quite

-at both live productions and recording sessions.
-Put simply, I
+a few things at both live productions and recording sessions.

 ...
 Your book is the best bang for my bucks I've